freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/announce-new-users.md

 });
 ```

 Submit your page when you think you've got it right.
-If you're running into errors, you can check out the project completed up to this point [here](https://gist.github.com/camperbot/bf95a0f74b756cf0771cd62c087b8286).
+If you're running into errors, you can check out <a href="https://gist.github.com/camperbot/bf95a0f74b756cf0771cd62c087b8286" target="_blank" rel="noopener noreferrer nofollow">the project completed up to this point </a>.

 # --hints--